10yx/10yx.github.io/src/privacy_policy.md

 <!-- {% endwrap %} -->

-Last updated: July 11, 2023
+Last updated: June 10, 2025

 This Privacy Policy describes how *10yx OÜ* ("we," "us," or "our") collects, uses, and shares information from users ("you" or "your") of our website and software services.
 We are committed to protecting your privacy and ensuring the security of your personal information.

 ## 1. Information We Collect
 We may collect the following information from you: